Brigham City’s Sunrise High School opens as a multi-use learning center

-BRIGHAM CITY-The Box Elder School District is doing some exciting things.
-The district just finished an alternative high school with multiple educational uses and are on their way to constructing an elementary school they hope will function with all green energy.
+BRIGHAM CITY – The Box Elder School District is doing some exciting things.
+The district just finished construction on an alternative high school with multiple educational uses and are on their way to constructing an elementary school they hope will function with all green energy.

-Sunrise High School located at 230 W. 200 S. just opened their doors on Monday Feb.
-1, as the newest and most modern educational facility in the county.
+Sunrise High School, located at 230 West 200 South, just opened their doors on Monday, Feb.
+1 as the newest and most modern educational facility in the county.

-The $9.8 million school is a multi-use educational facility not only is it an Alternative High School it is also offers Adult Education Classes, courses for Youth-In-Care, and Independent Life Skill courses.
+The $9.8 million school is a multi-use educational facility.
+Not only is it an alternative high school, but also offer Adult Education Classes, courses for Youth-In-Care, and Independent Life Skill courses.

 Principal Gerald Jackman said the faculty, staff and students are eager to use the new building after being in an old elementary school in Corrine for over a year while their new school was being built.